-CEO and Founder of Outside Centre & Publisher of Seal Boy the Game
+CEO and Founder of Digital Disability & Publisher of Seal Boy the Game

 Jessica Sham (3D Modeller, CGI Graduate at Teesside University) supported Craig providing 3D assets by designing, sketching and modelling in 3D the final assets later incorporated into the game engine Unreal.